 Dissociative Identity Disorder Awareness Day takes place on March 5 annually.
-The day is used to create awareness about D.I.D., which is a relatively new disorder.
+The day is used to create awareness about D.I.D.
 People who have D.I.D. may feel like they have multiple personalities living in their bodies.
 These personalities may have different names, ages, genders, and appearances.
 D.I.D. is often misdiagnosed or not diagnosed at all.
 By raising awareness, the general public can gain a better understanding of the condition.
 It also helps to create validation for people with D.I.D.
 They can accept their multiplicity and share their experiences with others.
 People with D.I.D. are encouraged to share their stories online, at events, and with friends, family, and health professionals.

 History of Dissociative Identity Disorder Awareness Day